olslash/blog/_posts/2014-7-31-Intro to Neo4j and Cypher.md

     MATCH (me)-[:FOLLOWS]->(other)
     RETURN other

-Neo4j respones with each node matched as 'other', and any properties on those nodes:
+Neo4j responds with each node matched as 'other', and any properties on those nodes:
 >* {"name": "Jared"}
 * {"name": "John"}
 * {"name": "Will"}